 - Congress should also require WYO companies to pay policyholders for all legitimate wind and flood losses, and to submit a bill to FEMA to be reimbursed immediately for flood payments, subject to later audit and adjustment. - States should exercise much greater oversight of the wind insurance marketplace, by prohibiting private insurers from unjustifiably pulling out of coastal areas or raising rates in these regions and requiring them to use fair claims practices.
 Congress should encourage states to use anti-cherry picking measures to assure that insurers who write home insurance in the nation as part of an overall portfolio of coverage take their fair share of risks in high-risk areas as well.
-The financial capacity of the property-casualty industry to handle such coverage is unprecedented.
-It has earned historic and excessive profits of \$157.4 billion in over the last three years (which averages over \$500 in profits for every man, woman and child in America) and is currently overcapitalized, with retained earnings (surplus) of \$494.8 billion. - Congress should authorize states to come together, through an interstate compact, to create multi-state insurance pools to reinsure wind losses.
-This would allow states to follow Florida's lead in replacing private reinsurance with a state backed reinsurance plan that charges full actuarial rates, with savings passed on to citizens of these states.
-Florida estimates that their plan will lead to a 10 to 20 percent reduction in homeowner's insurance rates. - Congress should also encourage states to follow Florida's example in setting up statesupported insurance pools that are fully competitive with the private market and that cover property in low, as well as high, risk zones.
+The financial capacity of the property-casualty industry to handle such coverage is high, with retained earnings (surplus) in 2009 of \$511.5 billion, only 2 percent below its strongest showing in history.
+This surplus figure produces a leverage ratio of earned premium to surplus of 0.8, which is incredibly low and demonstrates the amazing financial strength in the property/casualty insurance industry during an economically troubled period. - Congress should authorize states to come together, through an interstate compact, to create multi-state insurance pools to reinsure wind losses.
+This would allow states to follow Florida's lead in replacing private reinsurance with a state backed reinsurance plan that charges full actuarial rates, with savings passed on to citizens of these states. - Congress should also encourage states to follow Florida's example in setting up statesupported insurance pools that are fully competitive with the private market and that cover property in low, as well as high, risk zones.
 This prevents the highest risks from being socialized (covered only by state pools) and the lowest risks privatized (covered by private insurers.)
 If state pools are to provide coverage because of market failures in the private sector, they need to spread their risks just as private insurers do.